davidlang42/taskban/docs/home.md

 Thats all there is to it!
 Happy task'ing.

+# Add-on

+A kanban-style view of your Google Tasks where each "task list" in Google Tasks is shown as a "kanban board" in TaskBan.

+This add-on allows you to access TaskBan from gmail, calendar and google drive, in the add-on sidebar to the right.
+It doesn't relate in any way to the email/event/file you have open, but allows quick access links to each of your TaskBan boards.
+Clicking one of these links launches TaskBan in pop-up window for quick use.

+Of course TaskBan can also be accessed in a normal browser tab by going to https://taskban.davidlang.net, where you will be initially presented with a summary of tasks due today (or a different day, selectable by date picker or next/previous buttons).
+Clicking the heading shows the menu, where you can choose which board you would like to view.

+When viewing a board, either in the pop-up window from the add-on or in a normal browser tab via https://taskban.davidlang.net?b=BOARD-NAME, each "task" in Google Tasks is shown as a "card" on the kanban board.
+These cards can be dragged between columns, initially set to "Todo", "In Progress", and "Done" but which can be customised in the settings for each board individually.
+Settings are found in the top right corner by clicking the gear icon.

+You can modify a task by clicking the card to launch an edit dialog.
+Here you can set the due date, change its current column (if you don't like to drag them) as well as rename the task, or long notes text.
+All changes are saved directly to Google Tasks, so you can immediately go back to viewing your tasks as a list in Google Tasks, or on your Google Calendar, and they will never be out of sync.

+Happy task'ing.

 ## Fine print

 The tasks are only stored in Google Tasks, no duplication/syncing takes place.
 Because of this it is a single user experience.